PennyLaneAI/pennylane/doc/code/qml_resources.rst

 Overview
 --------

-The resources module provides the functionality to estimate the cost of implementing quantum algorithms.
+The resources module provides the functionality to estimate the cost of implementing advanced quantum algorithms.

 .. currentmodule:: pennylane.resources